 This post may contain affiliate links.
 Read the full disclosure here.

 This homemade vegan teriyaki sauce recipe is the best because it's simple, quick, and also so easy to make!
-In addition, this diy sauce is gluten free and perfect for stir fry or vegan teriyaki noodles!
+In addition, this diy sauce is gluten free and perfect for stir fry, teriyaki cauliflower or vegan teriyaki noodles!

 I love creating homemade sauces because they really give so much flavor to plant based dishes.
 Store-bought sauces can be expensive and also when you make it at home, you can control the ingredients.

 Before we jump into the recipe, let's learn some tips on how to make this delicious recipe.

 How to make vegan teriyaki sauce from scratch

 We will be using low sodium tamari for the base of the sauce but you can sub for low sodium soy sauce instead.
 But keep in mind, soy sauce is not gluten free.